Intenzo21/memory-management-system/README.md

 # Memory Management System
 ## 1. Description

-This program represents an implementation of a simple memory management and allocation system.
+This program represents an implementation of simple memory management and allocation system.

 The application operates with our own simplified version of the function **malloc()** that allows us to allocate memory segments, our version of function **free()** to deallocate these segments, and a function **defrag()** that defragments our “memory”.

-Our “memory” is a large array of bytes of length **MAXMEM**.
+Our “memory” is a large array of bytes of length MAXMEM.
 Memory allocation is represented by managing a memory segmentation table that records which segments of memory are allocated and which parts are free.
 This segmentation table is a list of segment descriptors.

-Initially the whole “memory” is one single free segment.
+Initially, the whole “memory” is one single free segment.
 An allocated segment is characterized by the pointer variable, for which the memory is allocated.
 The segmentation table is implemented as a linked list allowing entries to be dynamically added and removed.

 The complete public interface for this memory management system consists of the following functions:

 * **void initialize()** - this function initialises the segmentation table and the memory array

-* **void * mymalloc ( size_t size)** - this function “allocates” memory of a particular size and returns a pointer to the first byte of the allocated segment
+* **void * mymalloc ( size_t size )** - this function “allocates” memory of a particular size and returns a pointer to the first byte of the allocated segment

-* **void myfree ( void * ptr)** - frees a previously allocated memory
+* **void myfree ( void * ptr )** - frees a previously allocated memory

 * **void mydefrag( void ** ptrlist )** - defragments the memory by deleting unallocated segments and adding their size to the free part of memory